to-schi/ASR-Deepspeech2-Tensorflow/Readme.md

 ### Future plans:
 - Implement a language model at decoder level
-- Change the network's architecture from RNN to transformer
+- Change the network's architecture from RNN to [Transformer](https://arxiv.org/abs/1706.03762)
 - Prune the keras model data to a smaller size